josmar-crwdstffng/angular/aio/content/guide/dependency-injection-in-action.md

 But they did neither.
 `MinimalLogger` is used only as a dependency injection token.

-When you use a class this way, it's called a *class interface*.
+When you use a class this way, it is called a *class interface*.

-As mentioned in [Configuring dependency providers](guide/dependency-injection-providers), an interface is not a valid DI token because it is a TypeScript artifact that doesn't exist at run time.
+As mentioned in [Configuring dependency providers](guide/dependency-injection-providers), an interface is not a valid DI token because it is a TypeScript artifact that does not exist at run time.
 Use this abstract class interface to get the strong typing of an interface, and also use it as a provider token in the way you would a normal class.